aryanpatil/CAB-RENTAL/README.md

 # CAB-RENTAL
-C program simulation to book one of the nearest cabs
+C program simulation to book one of the nearest cabs. abc.txt contains initialised database for users as well as drivers.